agmoss/klearlink-api/README.md

 - `insolvency_status_indicator`: Boolean indicating if the borrower is currently insolvent (has any insolvency-related consumer information indicator)
 - `repeated_insolvency_flag`: Boolean indicating if the borrower has been insolvent multiple times (has multiple insolvency-related consumer information indicators)
 - `high_frequency_applicant`: Boolean indicating if the borrower has made multiple applications within a 24-hour period
+- `duplicate_ip_indicator`: Boolean indicating if the borrower has used different IP addresses across their applications

 :::info
 For real-time updates on consumer matches, use the KlearWatch interface.